 Please enter your pick up location into the special requests section and we will be in touch as to where your nearest pick up location is located.
 We cannot promise pick up at airbnb’s so we might easily direct you to the closest hotel.

 Can I claim a refund if my glacier hiking/ice caving activity was cancelled?

 It has been x days and my refund has not arrived yet?
 How long does it take?

 Do you rent waterproof clothes?

-Unfortunately we don’t rent waterproof outer clothing such as pants and jackets.
-We only rent hiking shoes for an additional ISK 1000 the pair.
+Yes!
+You can rent waterproof pants and jacket in the booking process.
+We also rent hiking shoes for an additional ISK 1000 the pair.

 It is very dark in Iceland in winter - will we be able to see all the sights in daylight?

 In short: yes :) We have year-long experience in operating winter tours in Iceland and will make sure to make the most of short daylight hours.